-Step Three: Add Veggies and Sauce, then Simmer.
+- Add Carrots and Sauce.
 Add some sliced carrots to the pan, then pour in the honey garlic sauce.
 Simmer the chicken and carrots in the sauce, stirring every once in awhile, until the sauce thickens up and the chicken is cooked through.

 Note: adding the carrots after the chicken has browned will cook them through but they’ll still have a nice bite – much the same consistency as a traditional stir fry.
 If you prefer softer carrots, add them in with the raw chicken.

 Um, let’s just admire this sauce for a minute.
 YUM!